cakephp/docs/en/core-utility-libraries/app.rst

     Sets up each package location on the file system.
 You can configure multiple search paths for each package, those will be used to look for files one folder at a time in the specified order.
-All paths should be terminated with a directory separator.
+All paths must be terminated with a directory separator.

     Adding additional controller paths for example would alter where CakePHP